Ousmanerabi/Ousmanerabi.github.io/projects/itn-ownership-use-guinea-dhs2018.md

-# Factors Associated with the Use of Insecticide-Treated Nets in Guinea
-*Analysis of the 2018 Demographic and Health Survey*
+# Factors associated with the ownership and use of insecticide-treated nets in Guinea: an analysis of the 2018 Demographic and Health Survey
 ---

 ## Overview